TotalMiner/totalminer.github.io/lua/functions/sound/play_sound_in_region.md

 ## Parameters

-- `name:`
+- `name`:
-- `x1:` The x component of the regions min position
+- `x1`: The x component of the regions min position
-- `y1:` The y component of the regions min position
+- `y1`: The y component of the regions min position
-- `z1:` The z component of the regions min position
+- `z1`: The z component of the regions min position
-- `x2:` The x component of the regions max position
+- `x2`: The x component of the regions max position
-- `y2:` The y component of the regions max position
+- `y2`: The y component of the regions max position
-- `z2:` The z component of the regions max position
+- `z2`: The z component of the regions max position
-- `volume:`
+- `volume`:

 ___